 Back in the 1980s, HR (referred to as personnel) primarily involved time consuming paper-based processes.
 Businesses and HR professionals relied upon fax machines for the latest updates.
 It wasn’t until the 1990s when HR systems started to gain traction, shifting focus away from labour intensive administrative tasks towards technology supported processes; allowing managers to spend more time on managerial-based activities offering strategic business value.

-Employees can send online requests for managers to approve instantly, using an online holiday planner to monitor staffing levels.
+Employees can send online holiday requests for managers to approve instantly, using an online holiday planner to monitor staffing levels.
 This removes the need for endless paper trails and complex spreadsheet calculations, as the software can automatically calculate and update entitlements.

 Managers can track and report on all instances of sickness and any other type of absence.
 As well as recording absence, software can provide in-depth reports and staff attendance charts, so managers can identify patterns and take steps to reduce absence levels.

-Managers can simply issue, track and securely store all their vital HR documents, allowing them to easily communicate policies, rules and procedures, whilst managing access and version control.
+Managers can simply issue, track and securely store all their vital HR documents, allowing them to easily communicate policies, rules and procedures, while managing version and access control.

 HR software isn’t just about managing employee admin tasks such as holiday.
 It gives managers a holistic insight into their employee data, providing an effective overview of their entire organisation.
 This therefore enables managers to put in the appropriate support and processes.
 Plus, HR software delivers enormous time savings, as managers don’t have to gather information from lots of different places.
-Instead, the most up to date information can be accessed at the touch of a button.
+Instead, the most up to date information can be accessed immediately.

 Self-service HR software moves away from admin responsibilities being in one place to enabling employees to carry out a variety of HR tasks for themselves.
 This can include tasks such as requesting holidays and updating their own contact details.
 Whilst putting the onus on staff to carry out these tasks dramatically reduces administrative burden for the HR manager, it leads to employees feeling more empowered and engaged and greater accuracy as they’re amending and checking their own personal data on the system.

 You can access employee details and records quickly and easily within one centralised, backed-up place with a full audit trail.
-As HR software is cloud-based, it doesn’t matter where employees are based.
+With cloud HR software, it doesn’t matter where employees are based.
 Everyone has access to the same, most up to date information wherever they are.